goktugoner23/AllinOne/README.md

 - **Removed Single Image Field**: The `imageUri` field has been removed from the `Note` data class to standardize on the plural `imageUris` field for handling multiple images.
 - **Backward Compatibility**: The Firebase Manager includes migration code to handle old notes by checking for the `imageUri` field when loading notes from Firestore.
 - **Improved Consistency**: All code now consistently uses the `imageUris` field (a comma-separated list) for both single and multiple images.

+### Database Management Updates
+- **Added Workout Collections**: The Database Management view now displays workout-related collections (`programs` and `workouts`), enabling viewing and management of workout data.
+- **Enhanced UI**: Added dedicated formatting for workout collections in the database view, showing exercise counts, duration, and completion status.
+- **Delete Functionality**: Users can delete workout programs and recorded workouts directly from the Database Management screen.